alfredsaveron/vsIUE/README.md

 ## Course Overview

 **MBP 105** is an introductory course that covers the fundamental concepts of programming.
 The course provides a solid foundation for understanding and applying programming principles, and it includes topics related to both the C and C# programming languages.
-The aim of this course is to gain students programming skills by aslo providing them theoretical programming knowledge.
+The aim of this course is to gain students programming skills by aslo providing them theoretical programming knowledge. **The content of this course includes programming languages, concepts, visual programming, object oriented design and also programming labs.**

 ## Table of Contents